ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

     $ gem install ringcentral-sdk
     ```

-    ### Create and Edit create-glip-team.rb
+    ### Create and Edit create-team.rb

-    Create a file called `create-glip-team.rb`.
+    Create a file called `create-team.rb`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```ruby
     require 'ringcentral'